Elvis74751/Com250Project/README.md

 # Com250Project
 Com-250 Project.
-Utilizing Python to create a Spotify like application where a user can pick from a list of songs on a homepage, add it to their playlist, and play the song.
-Should have VLC media player installed on computer before running application.
+Utilizing Python to create a Spotify like application where a user imports a folder filled with songs that the application stores in its library.
+The user can then search for a song and pick from a list of songs fitting that search on a homepage, add it to their playlist, and play the song.
+Should have download pygame module in order to have the songs actually play.